oerpub/oerpub.uidesigns.editor/notes/metadata.md

   * Don't make authors repeat metadata.
 Make it easy to reuse book level metadata, and also make it possible to provide metadata per module.

+## Ideas

+* Duplicate info in .opf (in dc xml) and -nav.html (in schema.org)
+* Point to book level metadata in .html files in some way
+* Assume that book level metadata applies to all modules unless otherwise specified (especially if we can point to the metdata within the -nav.html file.
+* Have specifications in the module if they are different from the book level stuff.

 ## Background

 ### Connexions metadata fields